Moving out: When and how tenancies end

 Is my information confidential?

-Yes.
-Under the new law, it’s unlawful for your landlord to tell anyone about your situation, unless they have your consent.
+It’s illegal for your landlord to tell anyone about your situation, unless they have your consent.
 They may speak about it confidentially if they’re seeking legal advice.